elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 ==================
 Basic ROI analysis
 ==================
+This page will first explain key concepts of fRAT and then will give instructions on how to use fRAT to:

+#.
+Create a voxel-wise tSNR map
+#.
+Convert this voxel-wise map into an ROI based map
+#.
+Produce figures and statistically analyse this data

 .. note::
     This tutorial will focus on how to use the GUI version of the fRAT, as while many settings and functions can be accessed without the GUI, it is suggested that the GUI is used where possible until you already have familiarity